-A bit of luck is needed to find the way to the lonely valley – although the connection is probably much better today than it was about 10 years ago.
-We found a long gravel road and two battered metal signs that took us into Rohan's untouched world.
+A bit of luck is needed to find the right way to the lonely valley – although the connection is probably much better today than it was about 10 years ago.
+We found a long gravel road and two battered metal signs that took us to Rohan's untouched world.

 Road through Mackenzie Country, in the background the snow-covered Southern Alps